 Access shall be provided for the operator to disallow channels that are listed on the available channel list from being selected for WRAN operation.
 The operator shall not have access to channels that are not listed on the available channel list.
-To further classify channels on the available list, the BS SM shall submit an M-AVAIL-TV-CH-REPORT primitive with the mode set equal to 1 to provide the available channel list to the higher layers.
+To further classify channels on the available list, the BS/MR-BS SM shall submit an M-AVAIL-TV-CH-REPORT primitive with the mode set equal to 1 to provide the available channel list to the higher layers.
 Once channels on the available channel list are further classified as disallowed, the SM shall receive an M-DISALLOWED-TV-CHS primitive submitted by the SM.

 7.14.1.6 Perform incumbent detection and synchronize network with neighboring networks

-The BS shall perform incumbent detection in each of the channels listed on the available channel list and each adjacent channel if its EIRP is beyond the limit specified by the regulatory domain classes in Annex A (e.g., 40 mW in the USA) to detect other legitimate incumbent services that do not exist in the database service.
-The BS’s SM shall use the output from the BS spectrum sensing function to identify occupied channels on the available channel list.
+The BS/MR-BS shall perform incumbent detection in each of the channels listed on the available channel list and each adjacent channel if its EIRP is beyond the limit specified by the regulatory domain classes in Annex A (e.g., 40 mW in the USA) to detect other legitimate incumbent services that do not exist in the database service.
+The BS/MR-BS SM shall use the output from the BS/MR-BS spectrum sensing function to identify occupied channels on the available channel list.

-The BS shall perform neighboring IEEE 802.22 network discovery on selected channels according to 7.20.1.3.
-The BS shall synchronize with neighboring BSs using its installed satellite-based geolocation technology.
+The BS/MR-BS shall perform neighboring IEEE 802.22 network discovery on selected channels according to 7.20.1.3.
+The BS/MR-BS shall synchronize with neighboring BSs/MR-BSs using its installed satellite-based geolocation technology.

 7.14.1.7 Present the available channel list to the higher layers

 After incumbent detection during which channels may have been identified as protected or occupied, the resulting list shall be presented to the higher layers using an M-AVAIL-TV-CH-REPORT primitive with the mode set equal to 2 for selection of an operating channel.
-The required information presented shall be each channel number that is available for the BS to commence WRAN service and the maximum allowed EIRP for each channel.
+The required information presented shall be each channel number that is available for the BS/MR-BS to commence WRAN service and the maximum allowed EIRP for each channel.
 Additional information can be provided to the higher layers to help with the selection of an optimal channel, such as a list of channels where other wireless services were detected during the incumbent detection stage.
 As a result of the selection from the higher layer, the SM shall receive an M-OPERATING-TV-CH primitive from the NCMS.

 7.14.1.8 Commence operation

-The BS may now commence operation on any one channel listed on the available channel list.
+The BS/MR-BS may now commence operation on any one channel listed on the available channel list.